moorepants/dissertation/systemidentification.rst

    the model and the line type indicates the speed.
 Generated by `src/systemidentification/canonical_plots.py`.

-The steer torque to roll angle transfer function, :ref:`Figure 15
-<figAATdelPhi>` may be the most important to model accurately as it is the
-primary method of controlling the bicycle's direction, i.e. commanding roll allows one to command yaw.
+The steer torque to roll angle transfer function, :ref:`Figure 13.15<figAATdelPhi>` may be the most important to model accurately as it is the primary method of controlling the bicycle's direction, i.e. commanding roll allows one to command yaw.
 At 2 m/s the Whipple model magnitude matches at lower frequencies better and the arm model better at higher frequencies.
 At all